 Released – 2014

-St Vincent is all about individual performances, each was unique and special in their own way.
+St Vincent is all about individual performances.
+Each was unique and special in its own way.
 Starting with McCarthy, giving a more nuanced and toned down performance than the more boisterous roles we have seen her give in the past.
 McCarthy is believable as a loving, protective and strong-willed mother attempting to do the best for her young son while working long shifts in a hospital, the perfect counterpoint to the more carefree and obnoxious pregnant stripper played by Watts.